MartinPankraz/az-private-linky/README.md

 - You can override the verifier within your code (see [BTPAzureProxyServletIgnoreSSL](/application/src/main/java/com/sap/cap/productsservice/BTPAzureProxyServletIgnoreSSL.java))
 - Coming soon: You can maintain the trust store of your destination and configure Server Name Indicator (SNI) with your SAP Personal Security Environment (PSE) on your backend (either through STRUST on NetWeaver or SAP Web Dispatcher).
 That is not yet possible due to pending host name feature for BTP private link service.
 I will publish a detailed blog once it is available.

+Be aware that we need to specify Proxy Type Internet even though the traffic flows throught the private tunnel exposed by PLS.
+I expect an UI update as part of the beta program at SAP going forward to clear-up that confusion.

 ### Skip this sub section if you don't want to secure your private linke enabled CF app just yet and proceed with 1
 Furthermore you need to deploy the approuter to authenticate through XSUAA and be able to initiate the required token exchange for SAP Principal Propagation.
 Find more details on the [SAP tutorial](https://developers.sap.com/tutorials/s4sdk-secure-cloudfoundry.html).